nicklockwood/ShapeScript/docs/ios/text.md

 text "Hello " "World" "!" // becomes "Hello World!"
 ```

 For your convenience, non-text values will be spaced-out automatically.
-If you wish to remove the spaces, you can place an empty text literal between them:
+If you wish to remove the spaces, you can place an empty string literal between them:

 ```swift
 text 1 2 3 // becomes "1 2 3"